oracle-livelabs/security/data-safe/register-autonomous-database/register-autonomous-database.md

 - Explore target database registration options
 - Register your database with Oracle Data Safe using the wizard
-- Access Oracle Data Safe and view your list of registered target databases
+- View your list of registered target databases
-- Explore Security Center
+- Explore Oracle Data Safe

 ### Prerequisites